Chargekart-Tech/backend-D7/README.md

 > ### _Location_

 - locid: string - Unique id for each location, for ease of access in frontend (Auto - Generated)
-- name: string - Name of the Place
+- title: string - Name of the Place
+- description: string - Description of the Place
 - coordinates
     - latitude: float
     - longitude: float